Destinations Greece The Ionian Islands

 7-Day Plan

-Four nights on Corfu (Old Town + Durrell coast), three on Paxos (Gaios harbour + Antipaxos boat day), back to Corfu to fly home.
-The most coherent Ionian week for first-time travellers.
-The alternative "Southern" week — Kefalonia (4) + Ithaca (2) + fly out — is in Worth Knowing.
+Four nights on Corfu (Old Town plus the Durrell coast), three on Paxos (Gaios harbour plus the Antipaxos boat day), then back to Corfu to fly home.
+The most coherent Ionian week for first-timers.
+The alternative "Southern" week, Kefalonia (4) + Ithaca (2) + fly out, sits in Worth Knowing.

 12:00p.m.